maubuz/2W6-Notes/docs/wk8/git_github.md

-Git is natively a command-line tool, however, a graphical application is recommended for beginners.
+Git is naively a command-line tool, however, a graphical application is recommended for beginners.